 You will also need to contact an exam centre directly and register your child for the exams.
 You will be responsible for all the fees.

 See a list of schools in Kent that accept private candidates.

 - The Tutorial Foundation - accepts private candidates for nearly all examinations, based in Bromley, Kent.

 - AQA List - a list of exam centres, schools and colleges- who accept private candidates to sit AQA examinations.

 Home educating families often choose to enter their children for International GCSEs (i-GCSEs).
 These are often 100% exam based.

 College courses for 14-16 year olds (key stage 4)

-Home educated young people aged 14 to 16 can go to college, either full or part time, and the government will pay for the course.
+Home educated young people aged 14 to 16 can go to college, either full or part time, and the government may fund the course.
 It is up to the colleges whether or not to admit under 16s.
 These students can do any course agreed by the college, not just a designated 14-16 course, although many colleges still don't offer GCSE courses.
 Read the full details on GOV.UK.